Our Lady of Prompt Succor of Binondo: Description

 The frame measures approximately 20 Centimeters in height and 15 and one half in with.
 Adorning the mantle and tunic of celestial virgin are small pearls and tiny gold stars.
 At her feet is a half-moon made of the same sheet of silver metal.
 Around the image is an oval arch of 12 golden stars.
 Two large ones at the lower part and four smaller pairs towards the top.
 The Holy Infant holds a golden globe crowned with a cross of the same precious metal.
 Both Mother and Child wear crowns of gold which are superimposed on the painting: for the half-moon at her feet, a chain of gold and pearls goes all around the border of the image described.

 History

-The image of Our Lady of Pronto Socorro was venerated during the year 1588 in the church of the Holy Kings of Parian in Manila, which was under the Dominican Fathers, making it one of the oldest venerated Marian image in the Philippines.
+The image of Our Lady of Pronto Socorro was venerated during the year 1704 in the church of the Holy Kings of Parian in Manila, which was under the Dominican Fathers, making it the second of the oldest venerated Marian image in the Philippines.
 The church was situated on the site that used to between the hanging bridge (Fuente Colgante) and the military hospital, later in 1598, the image was transferred to the church of St. Gabriel in Binondo, in the locality occupied by the business establishment.
 Finally after an earthquake of June 1863, the image was brought to the parish of Binondo where she is presently venerated and honored every second Saturday of the month.